TEIC/website/src/activities/council/meetings/tei-technical-council-teleconference-2025-01-14.md

       * Possibly TEI meetups might be oriented more to beginners (vs. e-editiones)?
 Eg: TEI meetup geared to people who haven't learned what an ODD is yet...
       * HBS: Usually e-editiones meets 1st Tuesday of each month.

+## Preparing TEI Slack for community access
-## Slack: **Action on HC**  to make all our channels private (except the public “atop” channel), renaming to “-internal” or “pvt-” or whatever, and then make Slack space public, re-creating several of our current channels PRN.
+    * **Action on HC**: before next Board meeting, to make all our channels private (except the public “atop” channel), renaming to “-internal” or “pvt-” or whatever, and then make Slack space public, re-creating several of our current channels PRN.

 ## New TEI SIG on Computable Text and Media
   * Page is now on website: [https://www.tei-c.org/activities/sig/computable/](https://www.tei-c.org/activities/sig/computable/)